CodeYourFuture/CYF-PD/content/blocks/teamwork-project-presentation/readme.md

   skills](https://www.ted.com/talks/amy_cuddy_your_body_language_may_shape_who_you_are)
   to improve your presentation skills.
 introduction: >-
-  B﻿eing part f a product team is about teamwork and delivering working software that gives value to the user.
-An important aspect is to also sell your product, the same way you sell yourself when searching for a job.
+  Being part f a product team is about teamwork and delivering working software that gives value to the user.
+An important aspect is selling your product, the same way you market yourself when searching for a job.

   Work in a team on how all of you will present your product.
 exercises:
   - content: >-
-      You will create a 5 minute long presentation about:
+      You will create a 5-minute long presentation about:

       * Your product’s brief (what is your MVP, who are your users, what is the value, etc.)